itfanr/ros2-wiki/Windows-Install-Binary.md

 * Go the releases page: https://github.com/ros2/ros2/releases
 * Download the latest package for Windows, e.g., `ros2-package-windows.zip`.
+  * Note: there may be more than one binary download option which might cause the file name to differ.
 * Unpack the zip file somewhere (we'll assume `C:\dev\ros2`).

 ## Try some examples